 This regulation specifies standards that promote a positive learning environment for students.
 Use of communication devices is permitted on campus and at school sponsored activities under restricted conditions.
-Electronic signaling/ communication devices include cellular/digital telephones, personal data assistants (PDA), laptop computers with cellular/wireless phone capability, video/audio recording devices, and any new technology developed for similar purposes.
+Electronic signaling/communication devices include cellular/digital telephones, personal data assistants (PDA), laptop computers with cellular/wireless phone capability, video/audio recording devices, and any new technology developed for similar purposes.

-1. Use of cell phones, pagers, IPOD and other communication devices on campus is permitted only during the following times:
+- 1. Use of cell phones, pagers, IPOD and other communication devices on campus is permitted only during the following times: - a.

-- a.
 Before and after school (K-12) - b.
 During passing periods and during lunch (grades 9-12 only) - 2.
 At no time are students permitted to use cell phones, IPODS or other personal electronic devices during a class or instructional period.
-Cell phones, IPODS, or other personal electronic devices must be turned off during class time. - 3.
+Unless explicitly directed to do so by the teacher for educational purposes, cell phones, IPODS, or other personal electronic devices must be turned off during class time. - 3.
 At no time are students permitted to use communication devices inappropriately on campus.
 The use of communication devices to threaten, harass, ridicule, or for other forms of cyber-bullying are prohibited and may result in suspension or expulsion per the Secondary Discipline Policy. - 4.
 Due to privacy laws regarding minors, cell phone cameras are not to be used to photograph, videotape, or record students at school or school activities without the prior consent of parents/guardians and approval of school staff, unless sanctioned by the principal for particular school events such as parades, awards assemblies, sporting events, or other performances.